 Here are some tactics to employ specifically within the app experience to enhance mobile marketing campaigns.

-Marketers can send Notes (also known as in-app notifications and messages) to customers after specific events (such as completing an action or specific set of actions).
+Marketers can send Notes (in-app notifications) to customers after specific events (completing an action or specific set of actions).
 Whether the customer is engaging for the first time or is one of your most loyal customers, a Note can be used to reward loyalty and boost retention.
 For example, after a customer makes their first in-app purchase you could send a Note with a link to a 20 percent off coupon for their next purchase.

 Explore SMS marketing